-Key audit matters The key audit matters that we identified in the current year were: • Revenue recognition; and • Completeness and valuation of provisions relating to the Building Safety Act.
+Key audit matters The key audit matters that we identified in the current year were: · Revenue recognition; and · Completeness and valuation of provisions relating to the Building Safety Act.
 Within this report, key audit matters are identified as follows: (!)
-Newly identified (1) Increased level of risk (2) Similar level of risk (4) Decreased level of risk Materiality The materiality that we used for the group financial statements was £2.4 million which was determined on the basis of revenue.
+Newly identified (\uparrow) Increased level of risk (-) Similar level of risk (\downarrow) Decreased level of risk Materiality The materiality that we used for the group financial statements was £2.4 million which was determined on the basis of revenue.
 The basis of materiality represents a change from the prior year benchmark of 5% of pre taxprofit adjusted for exceptional costs.
 Further details concerning the determination of materiality are provided in section 6.
-Full scope audit work was performed on two reporting components.
-Our full scope and specified audit procedures Scopina covered 98% of group revenue and 98% of group loss before tax In the prior year we considered the valuation of inventory, focused on certain developments under construction Significant changes that were not forward sold to be a key audit matter.
+Scoping Full scope audit work was performed on two reporting components.
+Our full scope and specified audit procedures covered 98% of group revenue and 98% of group loss before tax.
+Significant changes In the prior year we considered the valuation of inventory, focused on certain developments under construction that were not forward sold to be a key audit matter.
 These assets were sold during FY23 and thus we have not in our approach considered the valuation of inventory to be a key audit matter for the current year.
-Given the inherent uncertainty and evolving regulatory landscape, we have expanded our key audit matter for FY23 in relation to provisions relating to the Building Safety Act to include the completeness of the provision, determined to be a more appropriate benchmark for the current year, as noted in section 6.
+Given the inherent uncertainty and evolving regulatory landscape, we have expanded our key audit matter for FY23 in relation to provisions relating to the Building Safety Act to include the completeness of the provision, as well as the valuation.
 Materiality in FY22 was based upon 5% of pre-tax profit adjusted for exceptional costs.
 We no longer consider this to be an appropriate basis due to the volatility in the profitability of the group during FY23.
-Revenue was therefore
+Revenue was therefore determined to be a more appropriate benchmark for the current year, as noted in section 6.